ryeash/doctor/README.md

 }
 ```

-Additionally, using [@Properties](doctor-core/src/main/java/vest/doctor/Properties.java), a properties class can be auto
+Additionally, using [@Properties](doctor-core/src/main/java/vest/doctor/Properties.java), a properties interface
-generated to provide a concrete class encapsulating the properties for an application.
+can be defined and then auto generated at compile time to provide a concrete class encapsulating the properties
+for an application.

 ```java